-Report No: TT 295/07 ISBN: 978 1 7005 586 5 Overseas price : \$20-00 (excl postage)
+Report No: TT 295/07 ISBN: 978 1 7005 586 5 Overseas price: \$20-00 Excl postage

-Estuaries and integrated development planning: A managers' guide Hay D
+Estuaries and Integrated Development Planning: A Managers' Guide

+Hay D

 Estuaries are valuable economic, social and ecological resources supplying a range of goods and services to society.
 As public resources their management requires active co-operative management.
 While local government has a key leadership role to play in their management, their Integrated Development Plans (in the Eastern Cape) indicate that in most instances they are not taken into account.
 A social and political process of engaging local government on estuary management is proposed.
 The approach focuses on the economic value of estuaries and how local government can optimise the benefits that accrue from estuaries for itself and for its residents.
 As part of this engagement an estuary management training course has been developed for municipalities and tested in three areas.

-Report No: TT 294/07 ISBN: 978 1 77005 541 4 Overseas price:\$15-00 (excl postage)
+Report No: TT 294/07 ISBN: 978 1 77005 541 4 Overseas price: \$15-00 Excl postage

-An introduction to aquifer dependent ecosystems in South Africa
+An introduction to Aquifer dependent Ecosystem in South Africa